Celeste-AI/Celeste-AI/howsheworks.md

 * Interrupts IDLE state.
 * Checked at a Interval of one minute.
 * Can accept up to 10 friends at a time.
+* Invites her new friends to our group if they aren't already in it.
 * Has reactionary voice lines for both singular and multiple friend requests.
 * Waits for celeste to finish talking if she already is before firing.
 * She makes cool new friends and announces who added her if she can.